 HIGHLIGHTED PROJECTS (Public Law)

-Quinn has drafted extensive revisions of Municipal Codes and General Plans for the Cities of Seal Beach, South El Monte, Carson, and Beverly Hills and environmental guidelines for the Cities of Beverly Hills and South El Monte.
-Quinn has successfully defended numerous public entities against challenges to City Council decisions and actions.
-In a published opinion, the Court of Appeal affirmed the decision of the trial court granting the city’s motion for dismissal of a case where a developer sued a city for $11 million in damages based upon the city’s denial of a housing project (Mola Development Corp. v.
+Quinn has drafted extensive revisions of municipal codes and general plans for the Cities of Beverly Hills, Carson, Seal Beach, and South El Monte and environmental guidelines for the Cities of Beverly Hills and South El Monte.
+Quinn has successfully defended numerous public agencies against challenges to City Council decisions and actions.
+In a published opinion, the California Court of Appeal affirmed the decision of the trial court granting the city’s motion for dismissal of a case where a developer sued a city for $11 million in damages based upon the city’s denial of a housing project (Mola Development Corp. v.
 City of Seal Beach, 57 Cal.App.4th 405 (1997)).
-Other successful defenses for cities include Brown v.
-Seal Beach (Civil rights action against City and police officer); Stark v.
-Seal Beach (Federal civil rights case against City and Councilmembers); Harrison v.
-South El Monte (Action to compel City to issue permits to Adult Business); Century National v.
-Bixby (Challenge to EIR).
+Other successful defenses for cities include: Sensible Citizens of Manhattan Beach v.
+City of Manhattan Beach (challenge to City Council’s certification of Environmental Impact Report for redevelopment of mall); Armato v.
+City of Manhattan Beach (challenge to City Council decision to issue coastal development permit); 3500 Sepulveda, LLC. v.
+City of Manhattan Beach (CEQA challenge to modifications to conditions for mall); Thomas Co and Nelson Kco v.
+City of South El Monte (challenge to City Council decision to deny multi-family development); Martinez v.
+City of South El Monte (CEQA challenge to City Council decision to approve commercial project); Patel v.
+City of South El Monte (federal civil rights lawsuit filed by motel owner); Brown v.
+Seal Beach (civil rights action against city and police officer); Stark v.
+Seal Beach (Federal civil rights case against city and councilmembers); Harrison v.
+South El Monte (action to compel city to issue permits to adult business); Century National v.
+Bixby (challenge to EIR).
 In addition, Quinn has successfully prosecuted eminent domain actions and defended earth movement cases involving landslides in the Palos Verdes Peninsula (Portuguese Bend, Flying Triangle, Bluff Cove, and Abalone Cove) and Malibu (Big Rock Mesa).

 Quinn has delivered presentations on the Subdivision Map Act, California Environmental Quality Act and discretionary permits.
 In addition, Quinn has presented orientation sessions to numerous City Council members and City Commissioners regarding the Brown Act, proper municipal expenditures, conflicts of interest law and governmental procedure.